To Do list:

 - One year before retirement, learn about Medicare basics, including when to enroll.

 - If you are contributing to a Health Savings Account (HSA), you must stop contributions 6 months before enrolling in any part of Medicare, including Parts A or B.

-- Six months before retirement learn about supplemental policies such as JHU retiree medical, Advantage plans, or Medigap and Part D policies.
+- Six months before retirement learn about supplemental policies such as JHU retiree medical plans, Advantage plans, or Medigap and Part D policies.

 - Three months before you want Medicare coverage to begin, enroll through social security.

-- If applicable, request the CMS L-564 form from the Benefits Service Center.
+- If applicable, submit the CMS L-564 form to the Benefits Service Center for completion.